-Touro University Nevada College of Osteopathic Medicine (TUNCOM) prepares students to become outstanding osteopathic physicians who uphold the values, philosophy and practice of osteopathic medicine, and who are committed to primary care and a holistic approach to the patient.
-The college advances the profession and serves its students and society through innovative education, research and community service.
+Touro University Nevada College of Osteopathic Medicine (TUNCOM) prepares students to become outstanding osteopathic physicians who uphold the values, philosophy, and practice of osteopathic medicine, and who are committed to primary care and a holistic approach to the patient.
+The college advances the profession and serves its students and society through innovative education, research, and community service.

 Choosing a medical school can be challenging and finding a good match for your personal philosophy can be even more challenging.
 That is the big secret; finding a competitive program that fits your values and prepares you to pursue your personal goals.
 At Touro University Nevada College of Osteopathic Medicine (TUNCOM), we are looking for students who are ready to challenge themselves, who share our passion for patient care and are willing to go the extra mile to reach their goals.

 TUNCOM is Nevada’s largest medical school, a division of an international university system, offering a distinctive osteopathic approach to medicine concentrating on holistic, patient-centered care.
-Central to the osteopathic philosophy is the tenet that the body, given the chance, has an inherent ability to heal itself, proactively emphasizing wellness and the prevention of disease and disability; a growing philosophic approach in which one in four medical school students are choosing to train.
+Central to the osteopathic philosophy is the tenet that the body, given the chance, has an inherent ability to heal itself, proactively emphasizing wellness and the prevention of disease and disability.
+Osteopathic medicine is a growing philosophic approach in which one in four medical school students are choosing to train.

-Touro University Nevada is a branch campus of Touro University California and was established in 2004 to help address the healthcare discrepancy in Nevada by providing graduates expanding graduate medical education (GME) programs and an increased physician workforce.
+Touro University Nevada is a branch campus of Touro University California and was established in 2004 to help address the healthcare discrepancy in Nevada by providing graduates expanding graduate medical education programs and an increased physician workforce.
 TUNCOM is one of four osteopathic medical schools in the Touro University system.